Filmmaker Maggie Hadleigh-West Is Sick to Death of Thyroid Disease

 We need to see the impact of this corruption in order to change it.
 That is my first goal with “Sick to Death!”

 Maggie Hadleigh-West is the writer, director, and producer of three award-winning documentaries: War Zone, Player Hating: A Love Story, and Sick to Death!
 You can learn more about Maggie’s work at her website, YoMaggie.com.
-You can watch an 8-minute trailer for “Sick to Death!” online.
+More information about the documentary is available at the site, www.sick2death.com.
+You can rent or buy “Sick to Death” online at Vimeo.

 See more helpful articles: